vokimon/markdown-customblocks/README.md

 ## Built-in generators

-The extension provides the following predefined generators:
+For convenience, `customblocks` also provides the following predefined generators:

 - [`container`](https://vokimon.github.io/markdown-customblocks/generators-container/):
     A div element with arbitrary classes, attributes and content.
 This is the default when no type matches.